executors/executors/explanatory.md

     using result_t = std::invoke_result_t<Function>;

     // create a factory to return an object of the appropriate type
-    // XXX this really needs to return some sort of storage for an unintialized result
+    // XXX instead of default construction, this really needs to return some sort
-    //     and then the lambda below would placement new it auto result_factory = []{ return result_t(); };
+    //     of storage for an unintialized result and then the lambda below would
+    //     placement new it
+    auto result_factory = []{ return result_t(); };

     // pass f as a shared parameter to account for move-only functions